Super-Protocol/docs/docs/marketplace/index.md

 - Phase 3: Marketplace
     + Creating and managing providers.
     + Publishing models and datasets on the Marketplace.
-    + Fine-tuning and deploying AI models and datasets from the Marketplace.
+    + Fine-tuning and deploying models and datasets from the Marketplace.

 There will be more phases, but those three are in the immediate plans.